illumos/docs/docs/about/leadership.md

 * If a push to the gate fails, you **MUST NOT** force push (i.e., `git push -f`).
 There will _always_ be a reason for the error, which you must fix before proceeding.

+* The remote for pushes is: `YOURUSER@code.illumos.org:illumos-gate.git`.
+This will be mirrored automatically to GitHub.
+Care must be taken to continue to push your Gerrit reviews to the right place (`refs/for/master`) and _not_ the live master branch (`refs/heads/master`).